dlevs/dlevs.com-legacy/README.md

 MP4 files are compressed using [fluent-ffmpeg](https://www.npmjs.com/package/fluent-ffmpeg), and outputted as a smaller MP4 file, and a WEBM file.

+TODO: Video streaming with the current code does not work in Safari.
+It probably should not be handled by the same app that serves the HTML.

 ### Frontend source files

 | Directory | Comments |